-DERC partners and collaborates with a range of institutions in Australia and globally, including other universities, companies and other organisations.
-This includes collaborative research projects, conferences, symposia and workshops, and international visits, fellowships and publications.
+DERC maintains and develops partnerships with a range of institutions in Australia and globally, including other universities, companies and not-for-profit organisations.

 DERC is closely linked to the ARC Centre of Excellence for Automated Decision-Making and Society.